 Having said all that, wine refrigerators/coolers may not be perfect for every collector.
 They have limited space – it is hard to fine a wine cooler that can accommodate more than 80 bottles.
 Most can hold just about 12 to 32.

 If you plan on gathering a large wine collection and are considering long term storage, then it is advisable to build a wine cellar.
 This option is only for very serious wine enthusiasts as a dedicated walk-in cellar can cost thousands of dollars.

 Excessive heat can literally ‘cook’ a wine.
 This destroys the aromas and flavors.

 The recommended temperature for storing wine is between 45 to 65 degrees Fahrenheit (7.2 to 18.3 C).
 55 Fahrenheit (12.7 C) is considered to be just about perfect.

 Anything higher than 70 degrees Fahrenheit causes the wine to age faster than is desirable.

 Just like heat, very low temperatures are also harmful to wine.
 It is recommended that you do not store wine in a normal food refrigerator for a prolonged time (> 2 months) as the temperature is well below 45 Fahrenheit.

 Low humidity in refrigerators can cause the corks to dry, resulting in seepage of air into the wine.
 As we all know, wine spoils quickly as it comes into contact with air.

 Freezing temperatures can cause the wine to expand and the liquid may push the cork out.
 This usually happens when a person wants to chill a few bottles of wine quickly, puts them in the freezer and forgets to remove a bottle or two.

-Hence, it’s not just import to store wine at the right temperature; consistency of temperature also matters a lot.
+Hence, it’s not just important to store wine at the right temperature; consistency of temperature also matters a lot.